- Download our Moving to Bahrain Guide (PDF)

 Homeschooling in Bahrain

 It is possible for parents to homeschool their children while living in Bahrain as there is no law against it.
 Many parents choose to enrol their children in a private school to ensure they're following a structured curriculum while learning at home.
 Alternatively, there are a number of academies, such as Teach Bahrain, that offer private teachers for full-time study at home.
 These academies follow various curricula, such as the International Baccalaureate and the British curriculum.

 Special-needs education in Bahrain

 The Kingdom of Bahrain is one of the first Middle Eastern countries to embrace inclusive education.
-The ministry of education's mission is to enable all learners with special needs to enrol in education in public and private schools.
-They follow a continuous and comprehensive approach to ensure that students' requirements and individual needs are met.
+The Ministry of Education's mission is to integrate as many special-needs children as possible into mainstream public and private schools, depending on the preferences of the parents.
+The ministry follows a continuous and comprehensive approach to ensure that students' requirements and individual needs are met.

 Tutors in Bahrain

 Tutors are widely available for children in Bahrain and are extremely useful in providing schools support for all subjects, assisting children with learning Arabic, adjusting to their new school environment and curriculum, as well as test and exam preparation.
-Tutors can be found through adverts posted to online platforms like Mums in Bahrain, or through a tutoring company, such as ApprentUs and TeacherOn.
+If children are being educated in a language other than their home language, tutoring can be a great way to keep home-language skills sharp.

 ►See our list of International Schools in Bahrain